Antiquake-rs/antiquake-rs/DEVNOTES.md

 -allow the client to look around and move around !! (using game deltas in a buffer w ticks)

+client > input > game.rs  handle_event is busted

 - need to be able to move and look in the same tick
-- need the gamestate deltas to be applied to Components which are then applied to the render state.
+- need the gamestate deltas to be applied to Components (physics component) which are then applied to the render state.  (consider building a 'render system' within the ecs)